percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

   *MySQL* uses `.cfg` file which contains *InnoDB* dictionary dump in special format.
 This format is different from the `.exp`` one which is used in XtraDB for the same purpose.
-Strictly speaking, a `.cfg`` file is not required to import a tablespace to *MySQL* 5.7 or |Percona Server| 5.7.
+Strictly speaking, a `.cfg`` file is not required to import a tablespace to *MySQL* 5.7 or *Percona Server for MySQL* 5.7.
 A tablespace will be imported successfully even if it is from another server, but *InnoDB* will do schema validation if the corresponding `.cfg` file is present in the same directory.